 How It Works: A hacker acquires space on valid sites, which he pays for with profit, and this serves as an advertisement; this produces what is referred to as malware advertising.
 In some cases, even clicking on the ad can cause the malware to be downloaded to the viewer's system.

-Notable examples: roughTed, angler, and neutrino.
+Notable examples: roughed, angler, and neutrino.

 Protection Tips: